Esther-Ogundipe/Pandas_Matplotlib/README.md

 # Pandas_Matplotlib
-## Project using python pandas and matplotlib to establish relationships between different variable
+## Project using python pandas and matplotlib to establish relationships between different variables.

 I started by cleaning the data.
 Tasks during this section include:
 - Drop NaN values from DataFrame